NishthaBhardwaj/QuoteCandleService/QuoteCandleService/README.md

 #### Processing Quote Data Stream
 The application continuously reads quotes from a live quote stream.
 These quotes are grouped into 1-minute windows and further organized by ISIN.
 After grouping, the quotes within each ISIN for the 1-minute window are processed to generate candlestick data.

+## Assumptions

+1. **In-Memory Storage Limitation:**
+   - Only the last 30 one-minute candlestick windows are stored in memory for each ISIN.
+As new windows are processed, the oldest windows are discarded to maintain a fixed size of 30 windows.

+2. **Carry-Forward Mechanism:**
+   - If an ISIN is present in one window but missing in the subsequent windows, its candlestick data is carried forward into those windows until it reappears or until the 30-window limit is reached.
+   - The carry-forward mechanism only applies in a forward direction.
+Candlestick data will not be propagated backward to previous windows.

+3. **Delayed Availability of Complete Data:**
+   - If an ISIN appears for the first time in a later window (e.g., the 10th minute), only windows from the 10th minute onward will have candlestick data for that ISIN.
+It will take an additional 20 minutes to accumulate 30 minutes of complete data for that ISIN.

+4. **Window Processing:**
+   - Quotes are processed in 1-minute intervals.
+The candlestick data for each interval is finalized and stored once the window is closed.
+Data becomes available to users immediately after processing.

 Example of Grouping Quotes by ISIN within a 1-Minute Window:

 DT4504734175 = [  QuoteEvent[data=Quote[isin=DT4504734175, price=1520.0769], type=QUOTE],